Irish Air Corps: Garda Air Support

 The Garda Air Support Unit (GASU) provides specialist air support for the Garda Síochána, Ireland's national police force.
-The Air Corps provides three aircraft, two Eurocopter EC135 T2 helicopters and a Britten-Norman Defender, as well as pilots and aircraft technicians to the GASU, while the Department of Justice retains operational control of the aircraft.
+The Air Corps provides three aircraft, two Eurocopter EC135 T2 helicopters and a DHC-6 Twin Otter fixed-wing surveillance aircraft, as well as pilots and aircraft technicians to the GASU.
+At the same time, the Department of Justice retains operational control of the aircraft.

+Display team

+The Irish Air Corps' display team is known as Silver Swallows.

 Ranks

 The Air Corps' ranks are similar to those of the Irish Army.
-As of April 2023, the strength was 711 all ranks.
+As of April 2023, the strength was 711 across all ranks.